 Do you have any experience with virtual fundraising galas?

 How far in advance do we need to book a date for our virtual or hybrid event?

 I’m looking for a team to manage my live stream.
 What are your services?

-For our virtual gala, we are considering using Zoom but hope to have short videos and fund-a-need.
+For our virtual gala, we are considering using Zoom but hope to have short videos and presentation slides.
 Are these elements that you can support?

 Definitely.
-For entirely virtual events, we establish a Zoom or vMix call with the event hosts and that video conference is fed into the livestream.
+For entirely virtual events, we establish a Zoom call with the hosts and presenters and extract their video and audio feeds for the live stream.
 The technical director runs the event like a broadcast television show.
-Your audience will see seamless switching between live hosts, videos, slides, graphic overlays, and web feeds (such as a fundraising thermometer).
+Your audience will see seamless switching between live hosts, videos, slides, and graphic overlays.
+To learn how it all comes together, visit our blog article Live Stream Your Virtual Conference with The AV Department.

 Are you able to do picture-in-picture?